gitlabhq/gitlabhq/doc/development/documentation/workflow.md

 #### Skip the entire review

-When the MR only contains corrections to the content (typos, grammar, broken links, etc), it can be merged without the PM's and Tech Writer's review.
+When the MR only contains corrections to the content (typos, grammar, broken links, etc), it can be merged without the PM's and tech writer's review.

-## Documentation structure

-Read through the [documentation structure](structure.md) docs for an overview.

-## Documentation workflow
+### Feature documentation workflow

 To follow a consistent workflow every month, documentation changes involve the Product Managers, the developer who shipped the feature, and the Technical Writing team.
 Each role is described below.

-### 1. Product Manager's role in the documentation process
+#### 1. Product Manager's role in the documentation process

 The Product Manager (PM) should add to the feature issue: